-The MA Theology courses and course offerings are rooted in Duquesne University's Catholic identity and simultaneously attentive to the University's mission, which includes a commitment to ecumenical and global concerns.
+The MA Theology course offerings are rooted in Duquesne University's Catholic identity and simultaneously attentive to the University's mission -- which includes a commitment to ecumenical and global concerns -- as well as attentiveness to the most pressing moral issues of our time.
 Through completing required courses, elective courses, and an optional six-credit thesis, students will accomplish these student learning outcomes at the curricular level:

 Students will demonstrate comprehension of foundational areas of theology, including both Catholic and ecumenical perspectives.

 Students will analyze and critically engage both classical and contemporary theological sources.

 Students will present an integrated and self-appropriated stance regarding key questions and issues in theology.